ICT4LT

 If you wish to save an audio file from a Web page, follow this procedure:

 Web pages can be created to be used only offline.
-These are simply documents that are stored in HTML format on a local hard disk or CD-ROM, which means that they can be viewed through a browser.
+These are simply documents that are stored in HTML format on a local hard disc or CD-ROM, which means that they can be viewed through a browser.
 The advantage of presenting information in this way is that pages can be linked and make use of hypertext to lead students through their work.
 They can also be visually attractive.
 Once created, pages can be run from an institutional intranet rather then uploaded to the Web, which keeps the information within the institution and not accessible worldwide.
 See Module 3.3 on creating a website.

 ...but see Section 2.5 (below), headed Copyright issues.
 See also Davies (1998).